 To be eligible for the Medicare rebate, you first need to meet with your doctor (either a General Practitioner or Psychiatrist) and your doctor must decide whether you have ‘an assessed mental health disorder’ that significantly interferes with your cognitive, emotional or social functioning.

 Your doctor may need a longer appointment to make this assessment.
-Note that not all General Practitioners refer under this scheme, and if you can afford to pay for counselling you may not be eligible.
+Note that not all GPs refer under this scheme.
 If your doctor assesses that you are eligible, they will complete a Mental Health Care Plan, which will remain on your health record permanently.

-A psychologist’s report is provided to your doctor after the first 10 sessions, and you will then need to meet with your doctor for a review.
+A psychologist’s report is provided to your doctor after the first 6 sessions, and you will then need to meet with your doctor again for a review to access further sessions (up to 10 sessions per calendar year before the Medicare rebates cease).

 There are no Medicare rebates available for Couples Therapy.